coderplex-org/open-source/README.md

+# Coderplex Open Source Team

+A team of developers from Hyderabad who are passionate about Open Source and want to help in building a active culture of Open Source contributors in the city

 # Our Goals :
 1. Spreading awareness about Open Source
 2. Making it very easy for beginners to get into Open Source